elizavetaaaa/blog-app/README.md

 # Blog React Application

-This application was implemented using React.js library and Redux state manager.
+Technology stack:
+1. React.js
+2. Redux state manager
+3. React hooks
+4. React router
+5. Material UI

 It contains 2 main pages : "Posts" and "New Post", that can be easily switched between each other using header tabs.

 ## Posts page